Bradie Tennell: 2019–20 season: Four Continents bronze and Grand Prix silver

-Tennell came in third place at the 2020 Four Continents Championships.
+Tennell came in third place at the 2020 Four Continents Championships, the first American women to medal at Four Continents since 2017.
 She "showed intensity" during her short program, successfully executing a solid triple Lutz-triple toe combination, double Axel, and triple flip.
 She earned a Level 3 on her final combination spin and Level 4s on all her other elements, coming in second place with 75.93 points, a season's best score, and five points behind Japanese skater Rika Kihira.
 Reporter Paula Slater called Tennell's free skate "a confident and expressive routine", although she turned out her landing of the first jump of her triple Lutz-triple toe combination and received an edge call on the triple flip portion of her triple flip-double toe-double loop combination.
 She successfully completed four clean triple jumps and two double Axels and earned Level 4 spins and footwork.
 She earned 147.04 points, a season's-best score, and 222.97 points overall.

 Tennell and Mariah Bell were chosen to represent the U.S. women at the 2020 World Championships.
 It would have been her third consecutive trip to Worlds, but the competition was canceled due to the COVID-19 outbreak.

-2020–2021 season
+2020–21 season: Competing during COVID and Grand Prix medal

-In August 2020, Tennell announced that she was changing coaches from her long-time coach Denise Myers to Tom Zakrajsek.
-Tennell moved to Colorado Springs, Colorado, where Zakrajsek is based, to train with him.
+In August 2020, Tennell announced that after 13 years working with her coach, Denise Myers, she was changing coaches to Tom Zakrajsek.
+Tennell moved to Colorado Springs, Colorado, where Zakrajsek was based, to train with him, where she could train with other elite skaters such as 2018 Olympians Vincent Zhou and Karen Chen, 2019 World Junior champion Tomoki Hiwatashi, and 2018 U.S. Junior champion Camden Pulkinen.
 Tennell and Zakrajsek began working on adding a triple Axel and a few quadruple jumps to her repertoire.

-Tennell came in second place at Skate America, after Mariah Bell, who won the gold medal.
-She won the U.S. Nationals in 2021 for the second time, three years after winning her first title.
-Tennell and Karen Chen, who came in third place, were chosen to represent the U.S. women at the 2021 World Championships.
-Tennell placed seventh in the short program and eight in the free skate, ending up in the ninth place overall.
-Tennell's placement along with Chen's fourth secured two berths for the United States at the 2022 Winter Olympics, with the possibility of a third, and three places at the following year's world championships.

-Subsequently, Tennell was named to the American team for the 2021 World Team Trophy.
+For Tennell's triple Axel, Zakrjsek worked with her on a different entry pattern and increasing the time she was in the air after her takeoff in order to help her completely rotate the jump consistently.
+Tennell and Zakrijsek were cautious, however, because although she was stronger after her back problems in 2016 and 2017, they recognized that she was older and more susceptible to injuries.
+She told Philip Hersh from NBC Sports that she was frustrated about not reaching her goals or progressing fast enough, as well as by her failure to add the triple Axel.
+She recognized, however, that the limits on traveling and competing imposed by the COVID outbreak could benefit her in her training.
+Tennell said the move to Colorado felt "like a fresh start".
+She and her choreographer, Benoit Richard, worked out the choreography for both of her programs over Zoom; her short program was set to music by Florence and the Machine and her free skating program was set to pieces by two composers.
+She wanted to show a more mature side to her skating.
+She also returned to playing the piano, which she had learned as a child and gave up to focus on skating.